To assess powertrain efficiency, you can evaluate and report power and energy for component-level blocks and system-level reference applications.

 Eff property implements this equation.

-To determine if energy is balanced, the
+To determine if the system conserves energy, the

-isEnrgyBalanced method checks the power and energy
+isEnrgyBalanced method checks the energy conservation at each

 The overall summary provides the efficiency, energy loss, energy input, energy output, and energy stored at the component- and system-level.
 The summary includes hyperlinks that you can use to investigate model blocks and subsystems.